1. Have a great time.

 - Genre Savvy: Both of the kids, Becca for being an aspiring filmmaker and Tyler being... a 13-year-old, are pretty savvy in regards to what to do when dealing with horror-esque situations.

-- Harmful to Minors: The protagonists are two kids who end up getting exposed to appalling violence, including finding their murdered grandparents, and having to kill the unstable old couple they're staying with themselves.
+- Harmful to Minors: The protagonists are two kids who end up getting exposed to appalling violence, including finding the bodies of their murdered grandparents, and having to kill the unstable old couple they're staying with themselves.

 - Irony: Becca catches all of the crazy on her cameras and still doesn't notice what is going on right in front of her.

 - Kick the Dog: In the climax, as he's getting ready to kill the boy, "Pop Pop" tells him, "You know what?
 I never liked you."

-- Mood Whiplash: Happens often, and it's mainly due to Deanna Dunagan's performance as Nana, and how she instantly flips from unsettling to sweet to crazed every sentence.
+- Mood Whiplash: Happens often, and it's mainly due to Deanna Dunagan's performance as Nana, and how she sweet and cheery she is in spite of how weird everything around her is.